A Tribute to Seth Rogen's Transformation for Hulu's ‘Pam & Tommy'

 When Tommy refused to pay the $20,000 he still owed for the work that was done and even held Rand at gunpoint and told him to get off of his property, he plotted revenge.

-And that's how we ended up with Seth shaving off his beard and wearing a really cool windbreaker on Hulu.
+And that's how we ended up with Rogen shaving off his beard and wearing a really cool windbreaker on Hulu.

 Between this, his new book "Yearbook," and his flourishing weed and pottery business, it might just be the year of Seth Rogen.
 We're not mad about it.

-See all the transformative photos from "Pam & Tommy" by scrolling through Seth's Instagram post.
+See all the transformative photos from "Pam & Tommy" by scrolling through Rogen's Instagram post.